AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/json-schema.md

 # JSON schema handlers

-This handler allows you to load any remote REST service, and describe its request/response.
-With this handler, you can easily customize and control the a GraphQL schema in API Mesh for Adobe Developer App Builder.
+This handler allows you to load any remote REST service and describe its request/response.
+With this handler, you can easily customize and control the GraphQL schema in API Mesh for Adobe Developer App Builder.

 <InlineAlert variant="info" slots="text"/>